It's cool to be kind.

 While all of these sayings fall under good advice for your littles, there can be a big gap between what we say and what our kids actually hear.
 After all, those first few years of life are literally all about them!

 So how do we encourage our littles to feel empathy and spread kindness in the world around them?
-Here’s are 10 quarantine-friendly activities to teach your child kindness this week:
+Start with our Kind Little Human collection, and try 10 quarantine-friendly activities to teach your child kindness this week:

 1. Kindness BINGO (game, age 3+)